Automater/Web_Data_Extraction_from_Search_Engine/README.md

 ![Alt text](http://173.0.133.251/images/GitHub/AA.jpg "Saved task")

-Automation Anywhere scripting is easy to learn and can the learning curve of the person from programming background such as VB, C, C++, java, .Net, etc. will be much smaller and can trained faster.
+<blockquote>Automation Anywhere scripting is easy to learn and can the learning curve of the person from programming background such as VB, C, C++, java, .Net, etc. will be much smaller and can trained faster.</blockquote>

 #### Methodology ####